KuvarPay API

 Always send both x-api-key and x-business-id for partner-facing endpoints (Transactions, Checkout Sessions, Currencies, etc.).

-Use client key for calls originating from server and secret key for calls originating from server.
+Use client key for calls originating from the browser/frontend and secret key for calls originating from your server/backend.

 Invoice/Payment Link endpoints requires the secret key to be used.